Alpha · Pixel Art Fantasy MMO

 VELANOR

-An MMO action RPG that takes class fantasy seriously.
-Challenging dungeons, unique character builds, and gear worth grinding for.
+A pixel-art MMORPG that takes class fantasy seriously.
+Challenging dungeons, tab-target combat, and unique character builds.

 Classes